 - High water tables or heavy rains

 City Wide Group waterproofing professionals can assess the factors present that make your home vulnerable and explain the nature of the issue and our proposed solution.

 Understanding Your Wet Basement

 Then there’s the second principle: Water always follows the path of least resistance.
-It takes the easiest way to travel to the lowest point.
-I like to remember those times at the beach when you’d build a sandcastle with a moat, fill it with water and then watch with dismay as the water broke through at a point of weakness in your walls.
-Like the Canadian beaver you had to continually rebuild and reinforce your walls because the water always found the point of weakness, a path it had travelled before, an easier way out.
+For example, you’re at the beach building a sandcastle with a moat, it is then fills in with seawater.
+However, the water will ultimately break through a point of weakness in your wall.
+This is why you must continuously rebuild and reinforce your walls because the water always finds the path it has travelled before.
 That’s the case with your wet leaky basement.
 Deterioration at the floor-wall joint, cracks in concrete or block walls, or poorly plugged tie rod holes for example can all provide easy, unrestricted access for water.
-And, the water is bound to find it.

 To permanently prevent against a wet basement, call City Wide Group today at 416.283.5500 or contact us for a free estimate.